scrabbletank/farhome-rules/rulesdoc.md

 A grappled creature cannot move and adds 2 bad die to dexterity saving throws, and grants combat advantage to attackers, except for the grappler.

 ##### Hex
-When making any roll, a Hexed creature replaces their best die with a white die for every level of Hex.
-This effects defense rolls, but does not effect wound and hero dice.
+When making any roll, a Hexed creature replaces a crit with a single success for every level of Hex on the creature.
+For example, a creature with Hex 2 will replace the first 2 crits they roll with a single success each.

 ##### Incapacitated
 An incapacitated creature takes no actions and automatically fails Strength and Dexterity saving throws.